 - We don't have a formal budgeting process, or if we do, nobody actually follows the budget once created.

 - Middle Managers do specific tasks required to get product made or shipped.

-Like I said, companies can be larger than 100 employees and still fall into this category, creating challenges with Microsoft Dynamics manufacturing projects.
-The Small SMB in this case isn't small in size, but is trying to keep the management culture of the small business.
+As I said, companies can be larger than 100 employees and still fall into this category, creating challenges with Microsoft Dynamics manufacturing projects.
+The Small SMB in this case isn't small in size but is trying to keep the management culture of the small business.

 When we work with these businesses, we find a few things are true.

 - There isn't a lot of experience with ERP among the management.